 ASF Italia is the Italian chapter of Architecture Sans Frontières International, an independent network gathering 33 not for profit design organisations spread all over the world.

-Africabougou Onlus is a non-profit organization that focuses its efforts on rural villages in Sub-Saharan Africa, and promotes projects with the direct involvement of local populations.
 In the places where it operates, Africabougou relies mainly on the direct support of local collaborators, and on a network of contacts with private institutions, rural municipalities, associations and local authorities.

-ARCò is a cooperative founded in 2008 by a group of architects and engineers dedicated to the production of sustainable architecture and landscape designing.
+ARCò – Architecture and Cooperation is a cooperative founded in 2008 by a group of architects and engineers dedicated to the production of sustainable architecture and landscape designing.
 Its projects are based on the constant pursuing of social, economic and environmental sustainability.
 For this reason, ARCò explores the local traditional techniques and materials available, in order to guarantee that the construction phase can be run independently by local communities.

 AVSI Foundation is a non-profit organization founded in 1972 that implements development and humanitarian aid projects in 33 countries, including Italy.